Bribri language: Consonants

+All voiced consonants have nasal allophones in the environment of (before or after) nasal vowels.
+In the case of /d/, flapped allophones occur initially before a consonant, and medially between vowels.
+Occlusive /[d, n]/ only occur initially before a vowel.

+Long and short consonants contrast medially and word-finally.

 Vowels

 I, u and a are pronounced in the same manner as they would be in Spanish.
 E and o are more open than in Spanish.
-The sound of ë is between i and e, in the same manner as ö is between u and o.
+The sound of ë is between i and e, and ö is between u and o.
 The nasal vowels are pronounced similarly to the corresponding orals, with the addition of some air exiting through the nose.